wdv4758h/pypy-extradoc/talk/divio-zurich-2015/talk.rst

 * a fast, compliant Python interpreter

-* comes with a just in time compiler
+* comes with a just-in-time compiler

 * covers Python 2.7 and beta 3.2/3.3